banner

 (view full image)

-them all up and bring to a warm bed
+wish I could bring him to a warm bed

 he wears a hat with a hole in it.